Rubusch/docker__cyclone-v__Terrasic-DE1-SoC-FPGA-Board/README.md

 UNDER CONSTRUCTION

-Using the kraj/meta-altera layer is the valid legacy setup, but nowadays not needed anymore.
-In the year of our Lord 2019, Linux mainline (5.2.x) and Das U-Boot (2019.x) have full support for the DE1-SoC Board's Cyclone V.
+Using the kraj/meta-altera layer is the valid legacy setup.
+Nowadays the Linux mainline (5.2.x) and Das U-Boot (2019.x) have full support for the DE1-SoC Board's Cyclone V. Though the meta-altera does the setup for MACHINE "cyclone5".

+It is fine for ``bitbake meta-toolchain``, but won't build the image (no correct u-boot settings, thus no spl and yocto stops at bundling the wic image) - FIXME.

 ### Build